-Just about everyone is concerned about their horse’s joints.
+Now I get that just about everyone is concerned about their horse’s joints.
 Lameness from joint disease is a big cause of poor performance, and ultimately results in many horses being unable to do their jobs.
-So any product that says it can cure, prevent, or treat lameness is bound to get some attention, particularly if its heavily promoted.
+So any product that says it can cure, prevent, or treat lameness is bound to get some attention, particularly if its heavily promoted, and even better if it it approved by the United States Food and Drug Association (like Legend®).

 Legend® has a bunch of things going for it.
 It’s appeal is undeniable.
 I mean, it’s got just about everything that anyone could want!